The American put with finite-time maturity and stochastic interest rate: Continuity of the stopping boundary and the integral equation

 By Assumption \ref{ass:coef}, $\beta^{i,j}$ is Lipschitz for $i,j=1,2$ on every compact set in $\cO$.
 Indeed, it can be directly verified for the CIR process.
 In case (ii) of Assumption \ref{ass:coef} we use Lipschitz continuity of $\beta$.
-The marginal distribution of the process $(r_t, X_t)$ has density with respect to the Lebesgue measure (Remark \ref{rem:lambda}), so $(t, r_t, X_t) \notin \partial\cC$, $\P_{r,x}$-a.s. for any $t > 0$.
-This verifies Assumption A.1 of \cite[Thm.\ 2.1]{cai2021b}.
-In the notation of Assumption A.2 in \cite[Thm.\ 2.1]{cai2021b}, using \eqref{eqn:PDEv}, we have
+The marginal distribution of the process $(r_t, X_t)$ has density with respect to the Lebesgue measure (see Remark \ref{rem:lambda}, which makes use of Assumption \ref{ass:rbar}), so $(t, r_t, X_t) \notin \partial\cC$, $\P_{r,x}$-a.s. for any $t > 0$.
+Setting $\cC=\cE$, this verifies the first assumption in the theorem in Appendix \ref{app:Ito}.
+For the second assumption, using \eqref{eqn:PDEv}, we have